-Program Chair Kathy Weisfeld, M.A., worked for Blue Ridge Mental Health.
+Board Chair, Program Committee Kathy Weisfeld, M.A., worked for Blue Ridge Mental Health.
 She now volunteers with Yancey Hospice, Appalachian Therapeutic Riding Center and, of course, Carolina Mountains Literary Festival.
 Her poems have been published in Great Smokies Review and WNC Woman.
 She was chosen to be mentored by NC Poet Laureate, Joseph Bathanti, as part of the 2011 Gilbert-Chappell Distinguished Poet Series.
 Her poem “Equinox” won second place in the 2013 Writers’ Workshop of Asheville National Contest.
-She has called the mountains of North Carolina her home for 30 years.
+She has called the mountains of North Carolina her home for over 30 years.